-Before lightning the fire for the first time ensure that the baffle, ash pan, side and back bricks and all the internal components are in position.
+Before lighting the fire for the first time ensure that the baffle, side and back bricks and all the internal components are in position.
 Burning without either will result in the stove overheating and being damaged.
-For wood burning, set the riddling grate to closed (see Fig. 8).

 Open the air wash control and the primary air control fully.
 Place some tightly rolled paper on top of some crumpled paper on the base towards the back of the stove.
 On top of this, place some small pieces of wood.
 Light the crumpled paper and close the door.
 Once the fire becomes established add some larger pieces of wood.
-As the stove comes up to temperature close the primary air control using the stove mitt as shown in Fig.5.
+As the stove comes up to temperature close the primary air control using the stove mitt.
 The burning rate of the stove can now be regulated by the rate at which fuel is added and by adjusting the air wash control.

 With the above in mind it is plain to see that the stove should ideally be run with the primary air inlet closed and the air wash control open whenever possible.
-Another advantage of running the stove with the air wash open is that the air is being drawn into the stove travels across the glass forming an air barrier between the glass and the fire bed helping to prevent smoke particle sticking to the glass.
+Another advantage of running the stove with the air wash open is that the air that is being drawn into the stove travels across the glass forming an air barrier between the glass and the fire bed helping to prevent smoke particles sticking to the glass.